yuanners/tp/docs/UserGuide.md

 ## Basic Guide

 This version of our guide will bring you through how to use the many features of MoneyGoWhere, in basic mode.
-In this mode, you will be prompted step-by-step to the various features To see the advanced version, [please click here](#advanced-guide).
+In this mode, you will be prompted step-by-step to use the various features and complete commands.
+To see the advanced version, [please click here](#advanced-guide).
 Note that all functionality is the same, regardless of the mode used.